ricardobnjunior/HU-PageScan/README.md

        --valid-steps="1" --no-aug --train-samples="18598" --valid-samples="6165" --lr="0.0001"
 ```
 - Set Amount of epochs;
-- Set location where new .hdf5 (trained model) will be saved
+- Set a location where new .hdf5 (trained model) will be saved
 - Define the location of results during training (output_refined)